top of page

 Young dog playing with a tennis ball on the beach

-Improving your sales process is an obvious was to boost your business growth.
-This example focuses on the sales process, but this can apply to efficiencies within any aspect of your business.
-Determine the desired outcomes and set goals based on those metrics.
+Improving your sales process is an obvious strategy to accelerate business growth.
+This example focuses on sales but can apply to numerous business aspects.

 Their Notes:

-• I will improve our efficiency by challenging our sales department to increase their closing ratio.
+• I will challenge our sales department to enhance closing ratios.

-• Our sales team can increase their closing ratio from 30% to 50%.
+• Our sales team aims to boost the closing ratio from 30% to 50%.

 SMART Goal: